polkadot-fellows/RFCs/text/0000-rewards.md

 After we approve a relay chain block, then we collect all its `CandidateRewards` into an `ApprovalsTally`, with one `ApprovalTallyLine` for each validator.
 In this, we compute `approval_usages` from the final run of the approvals loop, plus `0.8` for each backer.

-We say a validator 𝑢 uses an approval vote by a validator 𝑣 on a candidate 𝑐 if the approval assignments loop by 𝑢 counted the vote by 𝑣 towards approving the candidate 𝑐.
+As discussed above, we say a validator 𝑢 *uses* an approval vote by a validator 𝑣 on a candidate 𝑐 if the teh final run of the elves approval loop by 𝑢 counted the vote by 𝑣 towards approving the candidate 𝑐.
 ```
 /// Our subjective record of what we used from, and provided to, all other validators on the finalized chain
 pub struct ApprovalsTally(Vec<ApprovalTallyLine>);